You are free to choose but you are not free from the consequences of your choices.

 I heard through the grapevine that certain online readers – specifically Tarot card readers – were sent into a tailspin when I published this article a couple of months ago.
 In it, I demonstrate the true origin of the knowledge upon which the Tarot is based, which none of them knew.
 This knowledge was co-opted centuries ago and weaponized into whatever the co-opters needed it to be.
 A few weeks later, I wrote another article where I highlight the bias of ALL readers.
 They did not like this because it undermines their credibility.

-Many came out with responses in defence of what they do by saying that any information they give on the past and present is always accurate: it is only the future outcomes that may change because individuals have free will.
+Many came out with responses in defense of what they do by saying that any information they give on the past and present is always accurate: it is only the future outcomes that may change because individuals have free will.
 I have news for them: lots of readers get past and present information wrong.
 I can attest to this from personal experience and the experiences of many others that I have come across over the years.

 Then we have their personal biases: if they do not like you for some reason – say, they detest people born during your zodiac season – the entire reading is going to be tainted by their prejudice.
 They conveniently sweep all of their preconceptions under the metaphorical rug.
 Some try to come across as helpful because they offer you counsel, but their advice may not be relevant for you, and you do have free will, so you do not have to take it.
 Some people even consider themselves “prophets” as if their information comes directly from God and that they are the only ones who have the authority, or ability, to tell you what to do with your life.
 Uhhh…no…